 The importance of the West End’s economy does not evaporate north of Enfield, a national reality that has thankfully not escaped the notice of Keir Starmer’s administration.
 Regarded in that light, Khan securing Rayner’s blessing to bring Oxford Street under his control seems justified and sensible, not least because even a modest portion of national investment somewhere along the line would probably help.
 Perhaps a similar dynamic will go for housing.

 Of course, the matter of who in London should be in charge of what does not end there.
-As only anchorites won’t have noticed, Westminster Council has been displeased by the Mayor’s Oxford Street initiative, which has highlighted questions about balances of power between the boroughs and City Hall – the local and regional planning tiers.
+Only anchorites won’t have noticed that Westminster Council has been greatly displeased by the Mayor’s Oxford Street initiative, which has highlighted questions about balances of power between the boroughs and City Hall – the local and regional planning tiers.
 Just as Rayner’s department is allowed to muscle Mayors out of the way, Mayors can do the same to boroughs.

-With Wimbledon, City Hall assumed command in the context of a site that straddles two boroughs, both of them Labour-run, one of which, Merton, approved the (larger) section of the scheme that fell into its domain, the other of which, Wandsworth, did the reverse.
+With Wimbledon, City Hall assumed command in the context of a site that straddles two boroughs, both of them Labour-run.
+One of these, Merton, approved the (larger) section of the scheme that fell into its domain.
+The other, Wandsworth, did the reverse.
 In a sense, then, City Hall took on a tie-breaker role in the tennis deadlock.
 Local campaigners are unhappy with the result, but it was a proper use of mayoral prerogative – one which should also help secure the long-term future of Wimbledon as a grand slam tennis tournament that does the nation’s finances no harm.
-Rayner is right have left well alone.
+Rayner is right to have kept out of it

 OnLondon.co.uk provides unique coverage of the capital’s politics, development and culture.
 Support it for just £5 a month or £50 a year and get things for your money too.
 Details HERE.
 Follow Dave Hill on Bluesky